 The main neighbourhood collector runs north-south through the centre of the neighbourhood, extending to the access points outlined above.
 With the exception of those sections at the neighbourhood entrances, and around the perimeter of the Village Centre, this collector will be a Class 'A' Collector roadway as categorized by the City's classification system.
 This collector will have a 22 metre wide right-of-way and a pavement width of 12.2 metres accommodating one lane of traffic in each direction with on-street parking along both sides.
 Sidewalks along the collector will be separated from the pavement surface by a planted boulevard.
-Those sections of the collector roadway surrounding the Village Centre will feature a 28 metre right-of-way with five-metre wide medians along those sections running north and south of the Village Centre.
+Those sections of the collector roadway surrounding the Village Centre will feature a 28 metre right-of-way with five-metre wide medians along the section east of the Village Centre, and a 31 metre right-of-way with eight-metre wide medians along those sections running north and south of the Village Centre.
 These eight-metre wide medians are not required by the Transportation Branch, but have been planned for these streets in order to provide enough space for centre median tree planting in areas where turning lanes to access multi-unit parcels in the Village Centre would result in medians too narrow to accommodate trees.